 Mail to and from the Grantham area was transhipped between the station and the main post office in the town using road transport.
 A supply of barrows was kept at the station for carrying mailbags between the GPO vans and the platforms.

-Newspapers were delivered for W H Smith, who were located at the station, and local newsagents.
+Newspapers were delivered for W H Smith, who were located at the station, and for local newsagents.

 Follow this link to Mailbag Memories, stories about postal work at Grantham station.